Thierry, Count of Limburg Stirum

 Count Thierry de Limburg Stirum (11 April 1827 – 6 March 1911) was a Belgian historian, bibliophile, and politician who served as a Senator from 1878 to 1900.

 Early life

-Count Thierry Marie Joseph de Limburg Stirum was born in Antwerp on 11 April 1827.
+Count Thierry Marie Joseph de Limburg Stirum was born in Antwerp, United Kingdom of the Netherlands on 11 April 1827.
 He was the son of Willem de Limburg Stirum (1795–1889) and Albertine de Pret de Calesberg (1800–1856).
 His father, who was of Dutch and Gelders origin, served in the French imperial army and later in the Dutch army after 1815.
 Following the creation of Belgium, Thierry received Belgian citizenship in 1841.

 Career

 Thierry de Limburg Stirum was Doctor in Law (KU Leuven) and Belgian senator for the department of Ostend-Veurne-Diksmuide from 1878 to 1900.

 He was president of the Conseil Heraldique and president of the Royal Commission for Ancient Laws and Ordinances.

 A famous bibliophile, he became a member of the Society for History of Bruges in 1870, known under the name 'Société d'Emulation'.
 From 1891 until his death he was president of that Society.